THE LOGBOOK OF LYNDHURST SCHOOL NORTH END, PORTSMOUTH 1920-1955

 15/5/1942 Approval given for strengthening northern cloakroom on ground for extra air raid accommodation

 19/6/1942 Heavy gunfire was heard before a warning was sounded.
 The lower school assembled in the corridor and sat by the walls.
 The upper school after sheltering under desks took up positions on the stairs.
-When gunfire ceased for a time the children were hurried into playground shelters.
+When the gunfire ceased for a time the children were hurried into playground shelters.

 1/7/1942 Measles and chickenpox still prevalent amongst young children

 26/11/1942 American Thanksgiving Day.
-Senior and upper juniors assembled in the Hall to hear broadcast at 2.40 and to sing American National Anthem.
+Senior and upper juniors assembled in the Hall to hear the broadcast at 2.40 and to sing American National Anthem.

 23/12/1942 A supply of chocolate for each child to have one bar was received from the Optimist International Club, Toronto Canada